Kozea/Radicale/DOCUMENTATION.md

   to store usernames and passwords.

 `remote_user`
-: Takes the user name from the `REMOTE_USER` environment variable and disables HTTP authentication.
-This can be used to provide the user name from a WSGI server.
+: Takes the username from the `REMOTE_USER` environment variable and disables HTTP authentication.
+This can be used to provide the username from a WSGI server.

 `http_x_remote_user`
-: Takes the user name from the `X-Remote-User` HTTP header and disables HTTP authentication.
-This can be used to provide the user name from a reverse proxy.
+: Takes the username from the `X-Remote-User` HTTP header and disables HTTP authentication.
+This can be used to provide the username from a reverse proxy.

 Default: `none`

-#### htpasswd_filename
+##### htpasswd_filename

 Path to the htpasswd file.

-Default:
+Default: `/etc/radicale/users`

-#### htpasswd_encryption
+##### htpasswd_encryption

 The encryption method that is used in the htpasswd file.
 Use the [htpasswd](https://httpd.apache.org/docs/current/programs/htpasswd.html)